inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

  <!-- based on what kinds of languages they can express. -->

-#### The Chomsky hierarchy: a simplified overview
+#### The Chomsky hierarchy: a high-level overview

-Below is a simplified picture that tries to give an intuition about the landscape.
+Below is a handwavy picture, intended to give an intuition about the landscape.
+Don't worry if you don't understand every box, or even most of them.

 <!-- If you are already familiar with the Chomsky hierarchy, you can jump ahead to [Where is natural language](#where-is-natural-language). -->